awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 2. **auto_discover_endpoint** - true/false (true is the default value).
 For Amazon
 Elasticsearch Service the domain-names and their associated endpoints are auto-discoverable.
 For any other service, the associated domain-endpoints must be specified in the **domain_mapping** variable.
-This also determine which credentials will be used to access the endpoint.
+This also determines which credentials will be used to access the endpoint.
 If **auto_discover_endpoint**=**true**, then AWS credentials will be used.
-Otherwise, username/password credentials retrieved from Amazon Secrets Manger via the **secret_name** variable will be used.
+Otherwise, username/password credentials retrieved from Amazon Secrets Manager via the **secret_name** variable will be used.

 3. **domain_mapping** - Used only when **auto_discover_endpoint**=**false**,
 this is the mapping between the domain names and their associated endpoints (in the format:
-`domain1=endpoint1,domain2=endpont2`).
+`domain1=endpoint1,domain2=endpoint2`).

     ```
         Example: